Arlene Martel: Career

 Martel's science fiction roles include The Outer Limits episode "Demon with a Glass Hand" (1964) and the Star Trek episode "Amok Time" (1967) as the scheming and duplicitous, but extremely logical, T'Pring, who is betrothed to Mr. Spock (thus, cast again with Leonard Nimoy) and expected to become his consort.

 In 1973 Arlene played a movie actress turned princess on the 3rd episode of Banacek entitled "The Three Million Dollar Piracy".

 On Columbo, Martel played Gloria West, the “pretend girlfriend” of the murder victim Tony Goodland (Bradford Dillman), in season 2, episode 2, "The Greenhouse Jungle" (1972), and the salesgirl in the episode "A Friend in Deed" (1974).

-In 1977, she was billed as "Tasha Martelle" for the role of secretary Marty Bach in The Rockford Files episode "Trouble in Chapter 17."
+In 1977, she was billed as "Tasha Martell" for the role of secretary Marty Bach in The Rockford Files episode "Trouble in Chapter 17."
 She appeared as the title character in the Gunsmoke episode "The Squaw" (1975).

 Other shows on which Martel appeared included The Restless Gun (episode "A Bell for Santo Domingo"), The Man from U.N.C.L.E., The Untouchables, Mission: Impossible, Here Come the Brides, The Wild Wild West, The Flying Nun, Battlestar Galactica, The Monkees, Mannix, The Rookies, and The Six Million Dollar Man.
-In the fourth season of "Mission: Impossible" she was reunited with Leonard Nimoy in the episode "Terror," where she played an imprisoned terrorist's ruthless wife.
+In the fourth season of Mission: Impossible she was reunited with Leonard Nimoy in the episode "Terror", where she played an imprisoned terrorist's ruthless wife.